cartman1978/Fortnite-Quiz/README.md

 * Questions progression
 * Timer countdown for each question
 * Score update while user is playing
 * Personal message when game is over depending on the   final score
+* User score can be saved in local storage
+* Leaderboard with top 5 scores

+<a></a>
+### **Features to be implemented**
+* Database to proper save and render user scores
+* Add different images for each questions
+* Implement difficulty to be choosen by users